kumrajbiz/WatherMapMicroserviceReacttV2/README.md

 ./deploy-to-ecs.sh
 ```
 This will build the Docker images and deploy them to an Amazon Elastic Container Service (ECS) cluster.

+## Onsite Production deployment

+WeatherApi app will get deployed to the ``` nginx server ```
+Upgraded the reverse proxy for docker containers up in status
+Server registry\
+WeatherMap Api\
+WeatherMap Client\
+WeatherReact UI\
+Log wil be availabe for Nginx server : /var/log/nginx/access.log, /var/log/nginx/error.log\
+Dashboard will be availabe at :http://127.0.0.1/nginx_status

 ## CICD Integration